StoneOrbits/VortexEngine/docs/patterns.md

 # Patterns

-Patterns in Vortex Engine are the ways in which LEDs are blinked to produce different effects.
-You can think of patterns and colorsets as the two sides of the coin that make up a mode.
+Patterns control the ways in which LEDs are blinked on and off for specific durations to produce different visual effects.
+They also determine how a [colorset](colorsets.html) is utilized, usually by showing each color in the order it appears in the set.

-A pattern designates the blinking speed and style of the mode, specifically it designates the on and off duration of the led each blink.

-An important distinction is there are two kinds of patterns: single LED patterns and multi LED patterns.
+# Pattern Parameters

+All patterns have variables called parameters that can be modified to create countless original patterns.
+The best way to understand how these paramters work is by playing with them in real-time on [Lightshow.lol](lightshow.lol).

+# Types of Patterns

+## Multi Led Patterns

+Multi LED patterns are displayed across all of the LEDs on a device.
+They create coordinated effects that appear to 'travel' across multiple LEDs and cannot be displayed on a single LED by itself.

+Mutli LED pattern parameters vary widely for each pattern.
+Try experimenting with them to find new possibilities.

 ## Single Led Patterns

-A single LED pattern is a pattern which only targets a single LED for rendering.
-This means any kind of blink, as long as it's on one LED, is considered a single LED pattern.
-Single LED patterns are available on all devices and any Vortex device with multiple LEDs can freely program any single LED pattern into each LED independently of one another.
+A Single LED pattern is a pattern which is displayed entirely on a single LED.
+This means it is possible to display a different single LED pattern on each LED on the device at the same time, but it is also common practice for a [mode](modes.html) to feature the same pattern and colorset on all LEDs.

-However, single LED patterns cannot work together or produce 'travelling' effects across the LEDs.
-This is because each single LED pattern operates independently and does not have information about the state of other LEDs.

-There are three kinds of single led patterns that can be utilized in Vortex Engine:
+There are three varieties of single led patterns:

-### Basic Pattern
+### Basic Patterns
-The most basic single led pattern that the others derive from.

-This pattern is the basis of every other basic pattern and it provides the core logic for on/off/gap/dash/group.

-Those 5 inputs can be used to produce an exponentially large amount of different patterns and blinks.

-includes parameters:
+Basic patterns cover all possible patterns which blink on and off.
+They have the following parameters:
  - on duration: how long the led blinks on for
  - off duration: how long the led is off each blink
  - gap duration: how large of a gap between each volley of colors